-Latex printers are ideal for packaging, signs, and window and vehicle graphics.
-It also allows printing on unique surfaces, including glass and wood.|
+|Latex printers||These printers are ideal for packaging, signs, and window and vehicle graphics.
+They also allow printing on surfaces other than paper, including glass and wood.|

-Fine art printers allow you to print extremely high-quality images.
+|Fine-art printers||These printers allow you to print extremely high-quality images.
 They are perfect for art prints, CAD drawings and advertising materials.
-They can print on photography paper, thick poster board and roll paper.|
+They can print on photo paper, thick poster board and roll paper.|

-Fabric printers are designed for printing on fabric.
-They can be used to create custom tapestries and apparel.|
+|Fabric printers||Designed for printing on fabric, these printers can be used to create custom tapestries and apparel.|

-|Label and stamp printers are used by many businesses.
-They are relatively inexpensive.
-They are ideal for printing barcodes, labels, stamps and other types of small printing jobs.|
+|Label and stamp printers||These relatively inexpensive printers are ideal for printing barcodes, labels, stamps and other small printing jobs.|

-|Solid ink printers use wax sticks instead of ink cartridges.
-They require a warm up and cool down after printing.
+|Solid ink printers||These printers use wax sticks instead of ink cartridges.
+They require a warm-up and cool-down period after printing.
 However, they can produce bright and detailed images that rival the quality of offset printing.
 The finish is glossy due to the wax.|